silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 An *implicit* inclusion occurs when a record is added to a changeset by virtue of another object declaring ownership of it via the `$owns` setting.
 Implicit inclusion of owned objects ensures that when a changeset is published, the action cascades through not only all of the items explicitly added to the changeset, but also all of the records that each of those items owns.

-An *explicit* inclusion is much more direct, occurring only when a user has opted to include a record in a changeset either through the UI or programatically.
+An *explicit* inclusion is much more direct, occurring only when a user has opted to include a record in a changeset either through the UI or programmatically.

 It is possible for an item to be included both implicitly and explicitly in a changeset.
 For instance, if a page owns a file, and the page gets added to a changeset, the file is implicitly added.
 That same file, however, can still be added to the changeset explicitly through the file editor.
 In this case, the file is considered to be *explicitly* added.
 If the file is later removed from the changeset, it is then considered *implicitly* added, due to its owner page still being in the changeset.